SilentRhetoric/algokit-tutorials/src/content/tutorial/1-basics/1-introduction/6-Assets/content.md

 ## Further Reading

+Use Lora the explorer to investigate this asset at <a href="https://lora.algokit.io/mainnet/asset/31566704" target="_blank">lora.algokit.io/mainnet/asset/31566704</a>.

-You can learn more about how Algorand Standard Assets work [here](http://dev.algorand.co/concepts/assets/overview).
+You can learn more about how Algorand Standard Assets work in the Developer Portal <a href="http://dev.algorand.co/concepts/assets/overview" target="_blank">here</a>.